fanconic/this-does-not-look-like-that/README.md

-# *This Looks Like That...
-Does it?* - Shortcomings of Latent Space Prototype Explainability in Deep Networks
+# This Looks Like That...
+Does it?
+Shortcomings of Latent Space Prototype Interpretability in Deep Networks

-Group Project for the "Deep Learning" Lecture in Fall 2020 at ETH Zürich.
+This repository contains code for reproducing experiments and models from the paper "[This Looks Like That...
+Does it?
+Shortcomings of Latent Space Prototype Interpretability in Deep Networks](https://arxiv.org/abs/2105.02968)" by Adrian Hoffmann*, Claudio Fanconi*, Rahul Rade* and Jonas Kohler.

+.

 Head-On-Stomach Experiment            | JPEG Experiment :-------------------------:|:-------------------------: